 - Potatoes: For scalloped potatoes, you really want to select a starchy potato such as Yukon gold or russet potatoes.
 I recommend Yukon gold potatoes, as they become super creamy as they bake.
 Russet potatoes are a great stand-in but keep in mind if you select russet potatoes, you really should peel them for the best texture in the completed dish.

-- Shallots: Instead of using onions, I suggest using shallots, as they have a milder taste and pair better with the creamy sauce.
+- Shallots: Instead of using onions and garlic, this recipe calls for shallots, which have notes of both garlic and onions, yet a milder bite and pair better with the creamy sauce.

 - Half and Half: Feel free to use heavy cream for a more luxurious sauce or whole milk for a lighter sauce.
 I do not recommend skim or 2% milk for scalloped potatoes, as the cream sauce may taste watery if using low-fat milk.